DrHogart/RNAsls/README.md

     - `-w` Maximum allowed length of the candidate hairpins, in nt. (e.g. 64)
     - `-m` Maximum allowed distance between candidate hairpin and the canonical RNA localization signals (e.g. 0.11).
 'Distance' is a normalized [RNAdistance](http://rna.tbi.univie.ac.at/cgi-bin/RNAfold.cgi) score.

 * Output: The table with subsequences that have secondary structure similar to the canonical RNA localization signals.
 The level of similarity (distance) is presented in the `Scores` field as the set of score pairs.
 The first score in each pair is normalized [RNAdistance](http://rna.tbi.univie.ac.at/cgi-bin/RNAfold.cgi) score, while the second one is normalized and inversed [RNAforester](http://bibiserv.techfak.uni-bielefeld.de/rnaforester/) score.
 Since the comparison is performed with four known RNA localization signals, including GLS, ILS, G2LS, and JLS, the `Scores` field contains four pairs of scores.
+The output table also includes the `P`-value of [randfold](http://bioinformatics.psb.ugent.be/supplementary_data/erbon/nov2003) test of hairpin stability.

 License
 =======